 - Benign epilepsy with centro-temporal spikes (BECTS)

 - Benign epilepsy of childhood with centrotemporal spikes (BECCT)

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 On this page

-Usually treatment is not necessary as the seizure episodes are infrequent and are typically resolve by puberty.
-In instances where seizures might be more frequent, antiseizure medications, such as carbamazepine, phenobarbital, phenytoin, valproic acid, clonazepam, clobazam, gabapentin, and levetiracetam may be utilized.
+Usually treatment is not necessary because the seizure episodes are infrequent and typically end by puberty.
+When episodes are more frequent or occur in the daytime, antiseizure medications, such as carbamazepine, phenobarbital, phenytoin, valproic acid, clonazepam, clobazam, gabapentin, and levetiracetam may be utilized.
 Most individuals respond to a low dose of a single drug; however rarely, a combination of different medications is needed.

 - Ahmad K Kaddurah, MD.
 Benign Epilepsy of Childhood With Centrotemporal Spikes.
 Medscape.
 December 23, 2015; http://emedicine.medscape.com/article/1181649-overview#a7.

 - The Centers for Mendelian Genomics program is working to discover the causes of rare genetic disorders.
 For more information about applying to the research study, please visit their website.